lordxax/sildactyl54/buildguide/designDecisions/README.md

 - from diode_direction": "COL2ROW"
 - to: diode_direction": "ROW2COL"

-if you do not do the same as I dud and solder to the same pins as in silakka54, you might be able to reuse silakka54 firmware as-is.
+if you do not do the same as I did and solder to the same pins as in silakka54, you might be able to reuse silakka54 firmware as-is.

 This is how original silakka54 should be wired: cols": ["GP7", "GP8", "GP9", "GP10", "GP11", "GP12"],